How to Crochet a Lemon: 3 Ideas + a Free Amigurumi Pattern

 A lemon slice trivet is a showstopping kitchen accessory that protects your countertops from hot pots and pans.
 Unlike a simple coaster, a trivet is larger and features detailed stitch work that mimics the segments of a real lemon slice.
 The center is worked in pale yellow or white to represent the fruit flesh, surrounded by yellow segments radiating outward like a citrus cross-section.

-This crochet lemon pattern requires slightly more patience than simpler designs but the result is absolutely worth the effort.
+This lemon requires slightly more patience than simpler designs but the result is absolutely worth the effort.
 The finished trivet measures approximately eight to ten inches across, making it the perfect size for most pots, casseroles, and serving dishes.
 Use a sturdy cotton yarn so the trivet can withstand heat without scorching or stretching out of shape over time.

 5. Lemon and Lime Garland

 Combine yellow lemons with green limes to create a cheerful bunting garland that is perfect for summer parties, outdoor brunches, and kitchen decoration.
-Each lemon and lime in the garland follows the same basic crochet lemon pattern shape, just in different colors.
+Each lemon and lime in the garland follows the same basic crochet lemon shape, just in different colors.
 String them together with a simple chain stitch cord or a length of jute twine for a rustic, farmhouse look.

 To make your garland extra special, alternate between solid-colored fruits and two-tone lemons with a white pith detail.
 You can also add small green leaves between each fruit for a more botanical, realistic appearance.
 A typical garland requires eight to twelve fruits and takes about two to three hours to complete from start to finish.
 Hang it on a mantel, across a window, or above a dessert table for instant summer vibes.